 - Darn Tough Socks: These are the most comfortable hiking socks I’ve ever worn and last for years.
 They also have a lifetime warranty and you just send them in with a hole and they replace it no questions asked.

 After you are about 3/4 of the way into the Kuilau Ridge Trail you will find a couple of benches in huts.
 This isn’t the end of the hike, although it is an important marker.
 If you turn on a right angle to your right and follow the path down the hill, this will lead you in the right direction to the end of the Kuilau Ridge Trail.
 If you continue on forwards you will reach a dead-end.
 However, you should go forward and reach the dead-end because these were the best views of the hike!

-From the viewpoint, you can check out the epic views of the valley.
-We counted six layers of mountains and looking at the blanketed ferns creating a canopy below was a scene I won’t forget.
+From this viewpoint, you can check out the epic views of the valley.
+We counted six layers of mountains and as we looked at the blanketed ferns creating a canopy below, it was a scene I won’t forget.